NATGRID: Opposition

 NATGRID faced opposition on charges of possible violations of privacy and leakage of confidential personal information.
-Its efficacy in preventing terror have also been questioned given that no state agency or police force had access to its database until the implementation of its 2nd phase thus reducing chances of immediate, effective action.
-NATGRID claims to be protected by several structural and procedural safeguards and oversight mechanisms including that of external audits and technology safeguards.
+Earlier, while it was still in infancy in phase-1 implementation prior to 2012, its efficacy in preventing terror was also questioned that at that time no state agency or police force yet had access to its database until the implementation of its 2nd phase thus reducing chances of immediate, effective action.
+NATGRID dispelled the issues with clarification that it has several structural and procedural safeguards and oversight mechanisms to mitigate privacy and other concerns, which include the external audits and technology safeguards.